sophie11630/Tripadvior_Godfrey/README.md

 ### BUS256: Marketing Analytics
 ### Final Project (Part I): Tripadvior_Godfrey_Scraper
-I scrapes some data from one hotel -- The Godfrey Hotel Boston on Tripadvisor and do a sentimental analysis to predict ratings by using customers' reviews.
+I scrapes some data from one hotel -- The Godfrey Hotel Boston on Tripadvisor and do a sentiment analysis to predict ratings by using customers' reviews.
 ### Content
 #### i.
 Data scraping
 I used Python to scrape reviews data, and the finished dataset contains 3500 rows and the below 11 columns: